Sujal781/code-review-agent/review_report.md

 - The version number '0.0.0' is not meaningful for a production application.
 Consider using a more appropriate versioning scheme.

 **💡 Suggestions:**
-- Consider specifying a more specific version range for dependencies to avoid potential breaking changes in the future.
+- Consider specifying a more specific version range for dependencies to avoid potential breaking changes in future updates.
 - Add a 'repository' field to provide information about the source code location.
 - Include a 'license' field to clarify the licensing of the project.